mit-rss/visual_servoing_tesse/README.md

 | satisfactory completion of Module 4 | 5% |

 The elements you should include in your Lab 4 presentation include:
-- Explaining vision algorithm used/implemented.
-Why does each algorithm perform as it does on each module?
+- Explaining your IOU scores achieved to analyze the performance of color segmentation in module 1
 - Explaining the homography transformation.
 How do we convert pixels to plane coordinates?
+- Explaining vision algorithm used/implemented for cone detection, and demo a working parking controller.
+- Explaining vision algorithm used/implemented for line detection, and demo a working line follower.
-- Demonstrating and explaining performance controllers.
+- Demonstrating and explaining the performance of your controllers.
 Make sure you mention your method for tuning the controller gains for both parking and line-following.
 Hint: include error plots from **rqt_plot**
-- Demonstrating and explaining hough-transformations to extract the line from the dashed road line-dividers.

 ### Lab Modules
 This lab has a lot in it, so we are encouraging parallelization by breaking up the components of the lab into 4 distinct modules, which you will combine together.
 Each module tackles an interesting problem in computer vision/controls.